 - Entries submitted by mail or means other than electronically through SlideRoom will not be eligible for consideration.

-- The names of the winning composers will be announced by late April, 2018.
+- Applicants will be notified of their applicant status in August 2019 and the names of the winning composers will be announced by early September, 2019.

-- Each will receive a $7,500 commission to write a work (final length to be discussed and determined with the Artistic Director of Roomful of Teeth), scored for the complete ensemble of voices.
+- Each will receive a $7,500 commission to write a work (final length to be discussed and determined with the Artistic Directors of the Great Black Music Ensemble), scored for the ensemble.

-- Score and parts will be due on or before March 15, 2019
+- If working in a score format, score and parts will be due on or before May 1, 2020

-- Scores/parts created with music notation software are mandatory (no handwritten materials are acceptable);
+- Scores/parts created with music notation software are mandatory if working in a notated form (no handwritten materials are acceptable);

 - Pieces using graphic notation are acceptable.

-- The Roomful of Teeth introduction workshop will be held August 13 – 15, 2018 (August 12th & August 16th, 2018 are travel days) and the public performance (which will be recorded for archival purposes), workshops with ACF and Roomful of Teeth, and rehearsals will take place in August, 2019.
-NOTE: participation in the workshop/performance is mandatory for the three composers in August 2018 & August 2019.
+- The AACM’s Great Black Music Ensemble introduction workshop will be held September 4 – 7, 2019 (Tuesday, September 3 & Sunday, September 8, 2019 are travel days) and the public performance (which will be recorded for archival purposes), workshops with ACF and AACM’s Great Black Music Ensemble, and rehearsals will take place in the Fall of 2020 (Specific Date TBD).
+NOTE: participation in the workshops/performance is mandatory for the three composers in September 2019 & Fall of 2020.

-- Score and parts will be due on or before March 15, 2019
+- If working in a score format, score and parts will be due on or before May 1, 2020

-- Each of the three composers will receive a commission in the amount of $7,500, plus housing, domestic transportation, and meals while attending the August 13 – 15, 2018 introductory workshops and the workshops, rehearsals, and performance in August 2019.
+- Each of the three composers will receive a commission in the amount of $7,500 plus housing, domestic transportation, and meals while attending the September 3 – 8, 2019 introductory workshops and the workshops, rehearsals, and performance in Fall of 2020.

 Who May Enter: